-This is a renewable, $2,000 per-year scholarship available to Missouri residents attending a participating Missouri college or university as a first-time student the academic year immediately following their senior year of high school.
-To qualify, a student must be enrolled full-time and have a composite ACT or SAT score in the top 3% of all Missouri residents.
+This is a renewable, $3,000 per year scholarship available to Missouri residents attending a participating Missouri college or university as a first-time student the academic year immediately following their senior year of high school.
+To qualify, a student must be enrolled full-time and have a composite ACT score of 31 or an SAT score in the top 3% of all Missouri residents.
 This award can be received for up to 10 semesters and a 2.5 CGPA must be maintained.

 Federal Financial Aid Programs

 Federal financial aid is non-institutional financial assistance based on family need which is determined by information reported on the Free Application for Federal Student Aid (FAFSA).
 Once HLGU receives the results of this analysis, the financial aid office will try to meet your educational costs with various aid programs.
 It is a federal regulation that students complete student loan entrance counseling prior to obtaining a Federal Stafford student loan.
 The federal government further requires that students complete student loan exit counseling prior to graduating or ceasing to be enrolled at least half-time.

 A federally funded grant program with varied award amounts.
 Eligibility is determined on the basis of financial need as determined by the FAFSA.

 Federal Supplemental Education Opportunity Grant (SEOG)

 These federally funded grants are awarded to students with exceptional financial need.
 Students who have been accepted for admission are given priority.